MSPARP/newparp/README.md

-# charat2
+# newparp

-The code behind [charatrp.com](http://charatrp.com/), the roleplaying website for all fandoms, take 2.
+The code behind [msparp.com](http://msparp.com/), the roleplaying website for MS Paint Adventures fans, take 2.

 To install, run `python setup.py develop` to install the dependencies, then `charat2_init_db` to create the database.